Poland

 Transfer Pricing Penalties

-The penalty for failure to apply the Arm’s Length Principle in transactions with related companies may vary from 10% to 30% of the amount of the overstated loss or understated income, depending on the circumstances.
+The penalty for failure to apply the Arm’s Length Principle in related company transactions may vary from 10% to 30% of the amount of the overstated loss or understated income, depending on the circumstances.

 There are penalties in the Criminal and Tax Code for failure to prepare tax documentation and the TPR-C form or false declaration.